Photo-induced charge-transfer renormalization in NiO

-Having interpreted the red-shift of the $L_3$ edge in terms of Coulomb shifts, we now focus on the pronounced additional pre-edge feature in the Ni $L_3$ $\Delta$XAS at $\Delta t=0.25$~ps (Fig.~\ref{fig4}(a)), which is absent at the longest delay times (compare Fig.~\ref{fig2}(b)).
-This motivates a theoretical treatment of the actual, richer multiplet structure of NiO beyond our simple charge-transfer insulator model.
-There are two electrons in two $e_g$ orbitals forming a high-spin state due to the Hund coupling $J_H$.
-A full simulation of a multi-orbital charge transfer insulator goes beyond the scope of the current study (some nonequilibrium DMFT results are presented in \cite{supp}).
-However, it was shown in Ref.~\cite{werner2022} that the positions of the excitonic resonances in the photo-excited XAS are still well reproduced by atomic limit calculations, and their relative amplitude allows to measure the time-dependent weight of the different local multiplets in the full many body state on the lattice.
+Having interpreted the red shift of the $L_3$ edge, we now focus on the transient pre-edge feature in the Ni $L_3$ $\Delta$XAS at $\Delta t=0.25$~ps (Fig.~\ref{fig4}(a)), which is absent at the longest delay times (see Fig.~\ref{fig2}(b)).
+This motivates an analysis of the multiplet structure of NiO beyond our simple charge-transfer insulator model.
+Ref.~\cite{werner2022} showed that the positions of the excitonic resonances in the XAS signal of photo-excited systems within time-dependent DMFT can be well reproduced by atomic limit calculations and that their relative amplitudes in the full many-body state on the lattice allow to measure the time-dependent weight of the different local multiplets.
+This observation motivates us to generalize the multiplet ligand theory~\cite{haverkort2012} to nonthermal distributions~\cite{carneiro2017}.
+We follow the standard procedure and define an extended Anderson impurity problem, starting from the DFT electronic structure~\cite{haverkort2014bands,luder2017theory}.
+Note that we employ the nonthermal occupations $\rho_{ii}[\alpha_a]=\frac{\rho^{th}_{ii}+\alpha_a \delta_{ia}}{\text{Tr}[\rho^{th}_{ii}+\alpha_a \delta_{ia}]}$ with $\alpha_a$ representing the extra weight for the $a$-th eigenstate.
+These calculations were performed using the EDRIXS library~\cite{wang2019}, include the full $d$ shell as well as the ligand bands, and they allow us to distinguish between photo-induced $d$-$d$ transitions and charge transfer excitations, in contrast to earlier cluster studies~\cite{laan1986,laan1988}.